 Circa is a series of exhibitions featuring the work of living artists from Maine and beyond.
-Circa is generously supported by S. Donald Sussman.
+Generously supported by S. Donald Sussman.
 Corporate sponsorship is provided by The VIA Agency, and media sponsorship is provided by The Portland Phoenix.